Robert Gould Shaw: Second Battle of Fort Wagner

 Two sons of Frederick Douglass, Lewis and Charles Douglass, were with the 54th regiment at the time of the attack.
 Lewis was wounded shortly after Shaw fell, and retreated with the rest when the force withdrew.
+Another casualty was Captain Garth Wilkinson James, younger brother of philosopher William James and novelist Henry James.
+“Wilkie” had volunteered to serve in the 54th and was wounded in the assault on Fort Wagner.

 Following the battle, commanding Confederate General Johnson Hagood returned the bodies of the other Union officers who had died, but left Shaw's where it was, for burial in a mass grave with the black soldiers.
 Hagood told a captured Union surgeon that "Had he [Shaw] been in command of white troops ..." he would have returned Shaw's body, as was customary for officers, instead of burying it with the fallen black soldiers.

 Although the gesture was intended as an insult by Hagood, Shaw's friends and family believed it was an honor for him to be buried with his soldiers.
 Efforts had been made to recover Shaw's body (which had been stripped and robbed prior to burial).
 His father publicly proclaimed that he was proud to know that his son had been buried with his troops, befitting his role as a soldier and a crusader for emancipation.

 In a letter to the regimental surgeon, Lincoln Stone, Frank Shaw wrote:

-We would not have his body removed from where it lies surrounded by his brave and devoted soldiers. ...
-We can imagine no holier place than that in which he lies, among his brave and devoted followers, nor wish for him better company. – what a body-guard he has!

 After the war, the Union Army disinterred and reburied all the remains—including, presumably, those of Col. Shaw—at the Beaufort National Cemetery in Beaufort, South Carolina.
 Their gravestones were marked as "unknown."

-Shaw's sword had been stolen from the first gravesite but was recovered in 1865 and returned to his parents.
+Shaw's sword had been stolen from the first gravesite but was recovered in 1865 from a house in Virginia and returned to his parents.
 It disappeared after being passed down within the family.
-In June 2017, it was discovered in a family attic of Mary Minturn Wood and brother Robert Shaw Wood, descendants of Shaw's sister Susanna.
+In June 2017, it was discovered in a family attic of Mary Minturn Wood and brother Robert Bowne Minturn, descendants of Shaw's sister Susanna.
 They donated it to the Massachusetts Historical Society.
 (See .)

+His silk sash was also recovered and returned to his family many years later.